 The GoLive page for a device gives you direct control over that single machine in real-time.
 One of the many features available in a GoLive session is the ability to enable FileVault encryption.

-This will bring up a modal window with a few options how to enable FileVault.
+This will bring up a modal window with a few options on how to enable FileVault.

 Option 2: You know the username and password of the user you want to add to the FileVault.
 This is the least invasive method, as the user instantly gets added to the FileVault and encryption starts right away.

-After you press Enable, the device will attempt to enable FileVault on the machine and then escrow the recovery keys.
+After you press Enable, the device will attempt to enable FileVault on the machine and then escrow the recovery keys into Addigy.
 If any errors occur you'll see them appear on the screen.

 Note: the end-user does not have the ability to stop the FileVault process.
 If you need to halt the process, you will need to run this command before the encryption begins.